ska-telescope/ska-pss-protest/README.md

 ## A suite of applications for supporting end-to-end tests of the PSS pipeline

-### Testing the PSS pipeline using protest
+### Testing the PSS pipeline using ProTest

-The PSS Product testing framework (protest) consists of a set of "product" tests, supported by a number of python-based backend applications, for verifying that the PSS pipeline conforms to SKA requirements. protest can be installed and launched on any machine on which python3 is available.
-A set of unit tests are also including to test the functionality of protest itself.
+The PSS Product testing framework (ProTest) consists of a set of "product" tests, supported by a number of python-based backend applications, for verifying that the PSS pipeline conforms to SKA requirements.
+ProTest can be installed and launched on any machine on which python3 is available.
+A set of unit tests are also including to test the functionality of ProTest itself.
 The underlying testing framework is pytest.

-In order to install protest, a ./launch\_protest script is provided which will
+In order to install ProTest, a ./launch\_protest script is provided which will

 * check that a compatible version of python is available
 * ensure that a suitable virtual environment exists (under /home/<user>/.venvs/protest)
 * install the required python packages using pip
 * install the testing framework into the virtual environment's site-packages/ directory
-* Activate the protest environment
+* Activate the ProTest environment
 * Run the required tests
-* Close the protest environment
+* Close the ProTest environment

 Tests are broadly divided into two types which can be executed separately by utilising pytest markers.
-Each test is marked according to its test type, e.g., "unit" (to run protest's unit tests) or product (to run the end-to-end product tests).
-Tests may be marked by multiple markers (e.g, unit and pipeline, to refer to the unit tests of protest's pipeline runner application).
+Each test is marked according to its test type, e.g., "unit" (to run ProTest's unit tests) or product (to run the end-to-end product tests).
+Addtional markers are set according to the particular test set.
+For example, unit tests which test the functionality of the test vector requester are marked with 'reqtests' and could be called using that marker.
+Alternatively, to run the full suite of unit tests, one can simple use the 'unit' marker.
 A full list of markers can be found in pytest.ini, or by passing "-h" to the launcher scripts.

 ```bash
 ./launch_protest -h